hidglobal/digitalpersona-sample-angularjs/README.md

 Your sample server must use HTTPS, so make sure you have issued a valid SSL/TLS certificate.
 The certificate must match the sample server DNS name.

-The certificate cannot be self-signed, it must be signed by a Certificate Authority which is trusted both by your sample server machine and by your client's machines.
+**The certificate must be signed by a Certificate Authority which is trusted both by your sample server machine and by your client's machines.** Avoid using self-signed certificates!

 If you use a private CA (e.g. your ActiveDirectory CA), make sure all participants (server and clients) are either joined the AD domain or have the public key of the Root CA certificate manually imported